Machine Learning Model Optimization for Intelligent Edge

 The rate at which Artificial intelligence (AI) and machine learning (ML) are growing they won’t just be in our servers, smart phones, household gadgets and business software, but in every car, every building, every medical devices.
 We will rapidly reach a point where we cannot do business or get through the day without intelligence in everything we do.
 We can already see growth patterns emerging: Smart clouds are growing in prominence; smart apps are becoming ubiquitous.
 Predictive application programming interfaces (APIs) have sprung up in healthcare and logistics environments — not to mention the vast personalized marketing we all experience on the Internet.

-Alright! let’s get back to our topic; it may be evident by now that a central cloud strategy alone cannot be scaled effectively to support stringent latency and requirements.
+Alright! let’s get back to our topic; it may be evident by now that a central cloud strategy alone cannot be scaled effectively to support stringent latency and performance requirements.
 With the explosion and exponential growth of IoT, offloading of certain critical functions, including the near and dearmachine intelligence,need to be rightfully done to a high-performing and low-latency cloud a.k.a theEdge.

 AI capable Intelligent Edge

-Machine learning is critical for the future of organizations everywhere, but driving business value from intelligent predictions requires connecting AI systems to business processes, wherever they are.
+Machine learning is critical for the of organizations everywhere, but driving business value from intelligent predictions requires connecting AI systems to business processes, wherever they are.
 For example, a manufacturer using machine learning-based defect detection requires low-latency results — without sending data out of the plant.
 This what necessitates presence of anintelligent Edge.

 By creating intelligence at the edge, you reduce latency and security risks and at the same time improve user experience, thus making your business process more efficient.